V-Partners/cocokind-sale-manager/SETUP.md

         ↓                     ↓
    Sale ACTIVE           Sale ENDED
         ↓                     ↓
-  ✅ Allow            ❌ Block with error:
+  ✅ Items stay         🗑️  Auto-remove items
+   in cart             Show banner:
-   checkout          "The sale has ended.
+                       "The sale has ended.
-                     Please remove [Product]
+                       [Products] have been
-                     from your cart."
+                       removed from cart."
 ```

 ## Testing

 1. Add a product with `sitewide_discount` property to cart
 2. Set metafield to `"false"` (end sale)
-3. Try to checkout → should see error message
+3. Navigate to checkout → items should be automatically removed
+4. Should see banner notification with removed product names
-4. Remove the item or set metafield to `"true"` → checkout succeeds
+5. Set metafield to `"true"` → items stay in cart at checkout

 ## Important Notes

-- **This blocks checkout, it does NOT remove items**
-- Customers must manually remove expired sale items
+- **Items are automatically removed at checkout, no customer action needed**
-- The function checks EVERY time checkout is attempted
+- Extension runs every time checkout page loads
+- Banner message shows which products were removed
 - No frontend changes needed in your theme
-- Works with all checkout types (standard, accelerated, POS, etc.)
+- Works with Shopify Checkout (does not work with POS)

-## What About Automatic Removal?

-If you want to **automatically remove** items instead of blocking checkout, you need a different approach:

-1. **Theme JavaScript** - Add script to cart page that removes items on load
-2. **Checkout UI Extension** - Remove items when checkout loads (requires additional extension)

-Would you like me to add either of these?